CollegeDev/PDroid2.0_Manager/README.md

 ### When you will push the sources?
 I will push the sources within the next few release(s) :-)

+### Which branch should I use?
+If you want to test the new features which are currently under development you should use the **'devel'** branch, but if you want to have a stable Application you should use the **'master'** branch.

 ### Disclaimer
     /*